USS Tioga County: Pacific service

 Following shakedown out of Naval Amphibious Base Little Creek at Virginia Beach, Virginia, LST-1158 shifted to the United States West Coast in January 1954 and operated out of San Diego, California.
 For the next few years, she worked along the U.S. West Coast and in the Hawaiian Islands.
 On 2 July 1955, LST-1158 was renamed USS Tioga County (LST-1158).

 Tioga County conducted two Western Pacific (WestPac) deployments between January 1957 and mid-1960, interspersed with local operations and cruises to the Hawaiian Islands.
 While en route from the Philippines to Yokosuka, Japan, Tioga County went to the aid of a stricken Taiwanese fishing vessel on 2 February 1960.
 Bucking gale-force winds and 17-foot (5.2-meter) seas, Tioga County passed lines to the foundering craft and drew her alongside.
 Tioga County's crew passed lifejackets down to the fishermen and brought them up via a Jacob's ladder, including one of the nine who had injured his leg.

 Following her return to the U.S. West Coast from the second Western Pacific deployment, Tioga County resumed local operations out of San Diego.
 In August 1961, she sailed north for Alaskan waters and operated in the Aleutian Islands for three months.
 On one occasion off Attu, Tioga County battled high seas and gales up to 80 knots.
 She returned to San Diego on 1 December 1961.

+Tioga County was subjected to at least two simulated biological weapon attacks in the first half of 1963 under Project SHAD.

 Sailing for Hawaii following leave and upkeep, Tioga County participated in joint United States Army-United States Navy exercises in the islands before returning to the California coast.
 She conducted local operations and training out of San Diego, on occasion between the U.S. West Coast and the Hawaiian Islands, into 1965.

 On 31 May 1965 of that year, Tioga County was selected as the test bed for the Sea Sparrow antiaircraft and antimissile missile, and she participated in these tests until June 1965, when she was commended by the Raytheon Corporation for her part in the development of the missile system.

 In July 1965, Tioga County departed San Diego, bound for Hawaii.
 During her five-month deployment, she operated out of Pearl Harbor and worked with the U.S. Army 25th Infantry Division on exercises.